 We didn’t end up getting down from Stromboli until midnight.
 Those of us who needed a boat ride home was led back to the pier and, man, were we tired.
 We didn’t end up getting home until 1 a.m. and we had an early ferry ride to take back to the mainly.

-Verdict on the Stromboli hike
+The verdict on the Stromboli hike

 If you missed the previous ones, here are the link: